 CPAN is currently hosted by the Overseas Development Institute in London.
 ODI is an independent think tank with 50 years’ experience of influencing policy and practice in the field of international development.
 Both ODI and CPAN combine the academic discipline of a research institute, with the innovative, forward-looking approach of a think tank, and the professional advisory capacity of a consultancy.

 Who we are

 Andrew Shepherd is the Director of CPAN.
 Andrew has now led the production of three Chronic Poverty Reports, and recently also contributed strongly to the IFAD 2011 Rural Poverty Report.
 Previously director of the Chronic Poverty Research Centre, he has also worked on several large evaluations of anti-poverty policies and programmes.
 He has been a director of programmes at ODI and was previously a staff member of Unicef in Sudan as well as a lecturer and senior lecturer at Birmingham University.
 His major developing country experiences have been in Ghana, India, Sudan, Tanzania and Uganda.

-Vidya Diwakar is a Research Officer at CPAN.
+Vidya Diwakar is Senior Research Officer at CPAN.
 She is an econometric and policy analyst whose work focuses predominantly on the role of state fragility and conflict in sustaining poverty traps, and gendered human capital development as a means of long-term poverty reduction.
 She maintains a geographic interest in the Middle East North Africa region and South Asia.

-Sophie Bridonneau is CPAN Research and Communication Assistant.
+Sophie Bridonneau is CPAN Research Assistant.
 She just obtained her Master’s degree in Public Policy and Development from the Toulouse School of Economics in France.
 She previously studied economics and econometrics in Paris and in the UK.
 Sophie is particularly interested in policy evaluation methods applied to topics related to gender equality and women empowerment.
 She supports CPAN by performing data analysis and participating in communications and project management tasks.